Bachatero/getting_and_cleaning_data/README.md

 * extracts columns representing activities,test subjects and columns with mean and standard deviation measurements data as described in features_info.txt(Please refer to CodeBook.md for a complete list of extracted columns)

+* performs the same steps listed above also for the train data

+* rbinds both test_set and train_set data frames into a single final_set df

-, labels and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis
+* executes a group by operation on the final_set and calculates a mean value of every column with numerical data for each combination of activity and test subject

+* finally exports the data frame into a text file for later analysis

 ### More information